top of page

 Sixth graders were asked to choose a country they would like to visit, research the country’s history, and write about two places of historical interest that they would like to visit and why.

-Seventh and eighth graders were asked to choose a non-North American historical character who made their most important historical contribution between 300 A.D.–1900 A.D. and relate how that person influenced the time and place in which they lived.
+Seventh and eighth graders were asked to write about one of the following topics: 1) Choose a non-North American historical character who made their most important historical contribution between 300 A.D.–1900 A.D. and relate how that person influenced the time and place in which they lived.
+2) Discuss how religious motivations influenced explorations and settlements in the Americas.
+Focus on specific explorers or missions, such as the Franciscan efforts in La Florida.

 HOW WE CHOSE THE WINNERS